-The proposed locations for TCL installation are expected not to be effective in removing the most critical debris losses during ion operation (ion beams from bound-free pair production mechanisms at collision can only be intercepted at locations with higher dispersion []).
+The proposed locations for TCL installation are expected not to be effective in removing the most critical debris losses during ion operation (ion beams from bound-free pair production mechanisms at collision can only be intercepted at locations with higher dispersion [5]).
 The TCL collimator might be used also during ion operation if proved useful.

-Present operational scenarios do not consider compatibility with forward-physics programs, in the HL baseline.
+Present operational scenarios do not consider compatibility with forward-physics programs, at least in the HL baseline.

 Technical and Installation services required